 The Archdiocese of Milwaukee, in partnership with the Order of Malta, is pleased to announce the launching of a new program to provide an opportunity to be involved in prison ministry right from the comfort of your own homes.

 Friends Through Pens is a pen pal mentoring program sponsored by the Order of Malta.
 As a volunteer, you would commit to anonymous monthly written correspondence to an inmate who has already been screened by the program.
 These inmates often feel alone and forgotten, and your inspiring words of comfort fill them with hope.

 Incarcerated participants have agreed not to request special favors from you (financial assistance, romantic involvement, personal contact) and all correspondence is exchanged directly through the Order of Malta headquarters to ensure your safety and privacy.

-To engage in this ministry, follow these steps:
+To participate in this program, follow these steps:

-- Wait for the Order of Malta to connect you with an individual who is incarcerated.
+- Wait for the Order of Malta to contact you with your new Pen Pal information.

-Enjoy your pen pal relationship and God bless you for visiting the imprisoned!
+- Enjoy your new Pen Pal relationship and may God bless you for visiting the imprisoned!

 For more information about the Friends Through Pens program:

 Deacon Jim Matthias